liuchengxu/space-vim/README.md

 " Uncomment the following line to override the local leader key.
 The default value is comma ','.
 " let g:spacevim_localleader = ','

-" Enable the existing layers in space-vim
+" Enable the existing layers in cSpaceVim
-" Refer to https://github.com/liuchengxu/space-vim/blob/master/layers/LAYERS.md for all available layers. let g:spacevim_layers = [
+" Refer to https://github.com/liuchengxu/cSpaceVim/blob/master/layers/LAYERS.md for all available layers. let g:spacevim_layers = [
       \ 'fzf', 'better-defaults', 'which-key',
       \ ]